slopukhov/webpagetest-xvfb/README.md

 The `webpagetest-agent` Ansible role will:

-- Install Chrome and Xvfb
+- Install Chrome(chromium) and Xvfb
 - Setup appropriate webpagetest's locations.ini file, with a "Local" location
 - Setup init.d script for Xvfb and the Chrome agent - `tail -f